ghilesZ/geoml/README.md

 ```

 ### Current
-GeoML is currently still in developpement, and have not been tested (nor proved, nor model-checked nor analyzed ... but you know what we say about well typed program ;)).
+GeoML is currently still in developpement, and have not been tested -nor proved, nor model-checked nor analyzed ... but you know what we say about well typed program ;) -.
+Thereby, you'll may find some weird behaviors ou failures.
+Feel free to let us know about those.

-You are free to contact any member of the developpement team if you want to propose a feature you think it may be cool to have in GeoML.
+You are also welcome to contact any member of the developpement team if you want to suggest a feature you think it may be cool to have in GeoML.